archana-ovgu/transformer_GAN/readme.md

   - **PCA (Principal Component Analysis)**
   - **t-SNE (t-distributed Stochastic Neighbor Embedding)**

 - **Model Performance Tracking**: We are utilising the weights and biases library to track the performance of our model.
-With this, we are getting a dashboard with all the evaluation and performance measure.
+With this, we are getting a dashboard with all the evaluation metrics and other performance measures.

 ## Structure: